15 Beautiful Gardens in and Around Sydney

 Wendy’s Secret Garden

-The garden was designed and created by Wendy Whiteley, who in the 1990’s decided to clean up the mess of overgrown rubbish on unused land near her house.
+The garden was envisioned and brought to life by Wendy Whiteley, who, in the 1990s, took it upon herself to clear the overgrown rubbish from unused land near her home.

 More info: Wendy’s Secret Garden